 Chances are if Grandma was the culprit, you would say something like, “That’s great that Grandma lets you watch TV when you do your homework.
 In this house, things are different.
 When you finish your homework then you can watch TV.”

-Don’t make assumptions
+Don’t make assumptions.

 Before you throw your Ex under the bus for letting your kids do things that you wouldn’t, keep in mind it might be wise to check with the other parent first.
 Again, any self-respecting kid at some point will try to play both ends against the middle.

-Find middle ground
+Find middle ground.

-While you may not see eye to eye with your ex on how to discipline, make an effort to identify what you do agree on.
-For instance, while you may have different ideas about bedtimes you can both agree that you want to your children to be safe, respectful and well-behaved children.
+While you may not see eye to eye with your Ex on how to discipline, make an effort to identify what you do agree on.
+For instance, while you may have different ideas about bedtimes you can both agree that you want your children to be safe, respectful, and well-behaved children.

 While it may feel good to join in when your kids are complaining about Dad’s no texting at the dinner table rule, remember the tide is always turning.
-Tomorrow you may be the new thorn in their side, when you tell them they can’t stay up late on a school night.
+Tomorrow you may be the new thorn in their side when you tell them they can’t stay up late on a school night.

-Keep life predictable
+Keep life predictable.

 Although things may be different in each household do your best to let your children know what they can expect when they are with you in your home.
-Consider using charts, calendars and consistent routines to help your children stay on track.
+Consider using charts, calendars, and consistent routines to help your children stay on track.
 Keeping life predictable for kids not only leaves children feeling more secure; it will also make transitions from one home to the other less stressful.

 By focusing on your home (what you can control) instead of what your Ex’s does or doesn’t do (what you can’t control) you’ll not only make the situation better for your kids but chances are you’ll feel less stressed too.